Huckleberry Park offers trout fishing

 Huckleberry Park Pond will be open for trout catch and harvest starting Monday, Feb.
 1.

-Individuals who only plan to catch and release trout need only possess a valid fishing license.
-A trout permit is only necessary to catch and keep trout.
+Those who plan to catch and release trout need only a valid fishing license.
+A trout permit is necessary to catch and keep trout.

 Fishing for other species will not be allowed until spring.
 The pond has been stocked with fathead minnows, bluegill, sunfish, channel catfish and bass.
 Hannibal Parks & Recreation staff also recently installed several pieces of artificial structures to provide an environment conducive to a healthy fish population.